Constantine Algeria Travel Guide

 Always carry small denominations of Algerian Dinars for purchases, tips, and public transport.

-Shoulder seasons (spring/autumn) present agreeable weather and smaller crowds.
+Shoulder seasons (spring/autumn) present pleasant weather and fewer crowds.

 Constantine's appeal shifts with the seasons.
 Planning your visit around specific times of the year gives additional experiences.